Liquid-crystal display: Connection to other circuits

 A pink elastomeric connector mating an LCD panel to circuit board traces, shown next to a centimeter-scale ruler.
 The conductive and insulating layers in the black stripe are very small.

-A standard television receiver screen, a modern LCD panel, has over six million pixels, and they are all individually powered by a wire network embedded in the screen.
+A standard 1080p LCD television screen has over six million subpixels, and they are all individually powered by a wire network embedded in the screen.
 The fine wires, or pathways, form a grid with vertical wires across the whole screen on one side of the screen and horizontal wires across the whole screen on the other side of the screen.
 To this grid each pixel has a positive connection on one side and a negative connection on the other side.
-So the total amount of wires needed for a 1080p display is 3 x 1920 going vertically and 1080 going horizontally for a total of 6840 wires horizontally and vertically.
+So the total amount of wires needed for a display is 3 x 1920 going vertically and 1080 going horizontally for a total of 6840 wires horizontally and vertically.
 That's three for red, green and blue and 1920 columns of pixels for each color for a total of 5760 wires going vertically and 1080 rows of wires going horizontally.
 For a panel that is 28.8 inches (73 centimeters) wide, that means a wire density of 200 wires per inch along the horizontal edge.

 The LCD panel is powered by LCD drivers that are carefully matched up with the edge of the LCD panel at the factory level.
-The drivers may be installed using several methods, the most common of which are COG (Chip-On-Glass) and TAB (Tape-automated bonding) These same principles apply also for smartphone screens that are much smaller than TV screens.
+The drivers may be installed using several methods, the most common of which are COG (chip-on-glass) and TAB (tape-automated bonding).
+These same principles apply also for smartphone screens that are much smaller than TV screens.
 LCD panels typically use thinly-coated metallic conductive pathways on a glass substrate to form the cell circuitry to operate the panel.
 It is usually not possible to use soldering techniques to directly connect the panel to a separate copper-etched circuit board.
 Instead, interfacing is accomplished using anisotropic conductive film or, for lower densities, elastomeric connectors.